 Fundraising rewards are our way of saying thank you for the incredible fundraising you do.
 It's a small token of appreciation for helping us create a world where diabetes can do no harm.

-Your rewards are currently in production, but we'll start sending your shoelace charms, keyrings and t-shirts in April.
-We will send the medal (£35 raised) and trophy (£650 raised) in November, after we've collected all of your fundraising from the One Million Step Challenge.
+We will send the medal (£35 raised reward) and trophy (£650 raised reward) in November, after we've collected all of your fundraising from the One Million Step Challenge.

 How do I fundraise online?